onliashish/timeseries_ttm_model_StockMarket/README.md

 **Note that zeroshot, fine-tuning and inference tasks using TTM can easily be executed in 1 GPU machine or in laptops too!!**

+## Benchmark Highlights:

+TTM outperforms pre-trained GPT4TS (NeurIPS 23) by …

+TTM outperforms pre-trained LLMTime (NeurIPS 23) by ..

+TTM outperforms pre-trained Time-LLM (NeurIPS 23) by ..

+TTM outperform pre-trained MOIRAI by …

+TTM outperforms other popular benchmarks by ….

+TTM also outperforms the hard statistical baselines (Statistical ensemble and S-Naive) in M4-hourly dataset which pretrained TS models are finding hard to outperform.

 ## Model Description

 TTM falls under the category of “focused pre-trained models”, wherein each pre-trained TTM is tailored for a particular forecasting